Consent to the use of cookies

 St. Petersburg Philharmonic Orchestra

-In 1921, the orchestra, given the hall of the former Noble Assembly at its disposal, opened the country's first Philharmonia.
+In 1921, the orchestra acquired the former Noble Assembly hall at its disposal and the country's first Philharmonia was opened.
+Unprecedented in its scale, the orchestra’s activity drew new audience to its Grand Hall.
 Outstanding Russian musicians underwent a rigorous test of their conducting skills with the orchestra.
-Such legendary Western conductors as B. Walter, F. Weingartner, H. Abendroth, O. Fried, E. Kleiber, P. Monteux and O. Klemperer; soloists V. Horowitz and S. Prokofiev, performed with the orchestra.
+Such legendary Western conductors as B. Walter, F. Weingartner, H. Abendroth, O. Fried, E. Kleiber, P. Monteux and O. Klemperer; soloists V. Horowitz and S. Prokofiev performed with the orchestra.
 The orchestra mastered a vast contemporary repertoire.
-In 1918, it presented the premiere of Prokofiev’s Classical Symphony (conducted by the composer himself), and in 1926 – Shostakovich’s First Symphony.
-In 1934, the orchestra – the first in the country – was awarded the title of Distinguished Orchestra of Russia.
+In 1918, it presented the premiere of Prokofiev’s Classical Symphony (under the composers’ baton), and in 1926 – Shostakovich’s First Symphony.
+In 1934, the orchestra – the first in the country – was awarded the “Distinguished Orchestra of Russia” title.

 Grand Hall: